From the round Earth’s imagined corners

 The ad astra vita project

 Just as this intricate sixth century Byzantine bracelet is made of many different but individually beautiful components, our global capacity to contribute to advancement of the space life sciences comes from a diverse range of institutions, organisations and individuals, all with an important role to play in the teamwork required to take humans into space.

 This strikingly illustrated mid-fifteenth century Italian chant book underlies the importance of knowledge in understanding the world around us and our ability to “sing from the same song sheet”.
 Access to information grants us knowledge and opens up new means of collaboration and learning.

 The Icelandic Vikings established the world’s first parliament, the Alþing (“Althing”) in 930AD at Þingvellir, the “assembly fields”.
 The multi-faceted work of the Lögrétta (the legislative assembly) required diverse problem-solving skills.
 Our own consultancy team employs the same approach, enabling it to provide a wide range of services and adapt to different contexts and requirements.

-The ad astra vita project aims to establish a Global Space Health Network and directory listing both organisations and individuals, provide a resources portal and educational events related to medicine in austere and extreme environments, and offer a space health consultancy.
+The ad astra vita project aims to promote global space biology and health networking, including an annual free and accessible international conference, provide a resources portal related to medicine in austere and extreme environments, and offer a space health consultancy.
 It is a philanthropic not-for-profit initiative.

 Get In Touch